Clam, mussel, and oyster seasons OPEN for harvest January 1 through April 15, 2023.

-Clam, mussel, and oyster seasons REOPEN for harvest June 15 through December 31, 2023 only.
+Clam, mussel, and oyster seasons projected to REOPEN for harvest June 1 through December 31, 2025.

 Most of the clam resource at Fort Flagler State Park is located on the spit that runs west from the park (see beach map).
 This is an excellent beach for butter clams.
 The best areas are on the Port Townsend Bay (north) side of the spit, in and around the tidal channel that separates the spit from Rat Island.
 These are also good places for large native littleneck clams and horse clams.
 There are pockets of Manila clams in the mid-high tidal zone near the boat ramp in Kilisut Harbor.
 Varnish clams and eastern softshell clams are found at Fort Flagler State Park near the boat ramp, along the south side of the spit.
 Geoducks are also found on this beach below the -2.0 foot tide level.